lucchesi-sec/cybersec-projects/linux-server-hardening/readme.md

 *   `git` (to clone the repository).

 **Warning:** These scripts modify critical system configurations. **Use them at your own risk.** Always back up important data before applying significant system changes.
 Testing in a non-production environment (like a VM) first is highly recommended.

+#### Configuration Backups
+Several of the `apply-*.sh` scripts take precautions when modifying system configurations.
+For instance, `ssh-config/apply-ssh-config.sh` creates a timestamped backup of your existing `/etc/ssh/sshd_config` (e.g., `/etc/ssh/sshd_config.bak_YYYYMMDD_HHMMSS`) before applying changes and attempts to restore it if validation fails.

+While some scripts include such safety measures, it's good practice to review individual `apply-*.sh` scripts for their specific backup mechanisms.
+For comprehensive safety, especially before running `apply-all.sh` for the first time on a critical system, consider manually backing up key configuration directories or ensuring your system is snapshotted if running in a VM.

 ---